Globegitter/gradient-descent/README.md

 =================
 Implementation of a basic Coordinate Ascent (same thing as Coordinate Descent, just 'reversed'), as well as the Lasso implementation.

+## Usage
+Run this app via `python3 gradient_descent.py stochastic linear` or in multiple ways at once via `python3 gradient_descent.py stochastic linear batch linear stochastic logistic batch logistic `

 ## Modules
-This repository has basically 4 modules:
+This repository has basically 3 modules:

+* Standardize which standardises a matrix
-* Gradient Descent
+* Gradient Descent which has separate functions for stochastic and batch method using linear and logistic regression
 * File to test everything

 ## Requirements